 Anything Goes Vegetable Soup

 People have been making soup for thousands of years, without a recipe.
-Soup is a great way to use up leftover vegetables, cooked or raw.
+Vegetable soup is a great way to use up leftover vegetables, cooked or raw.
 Even those forgotten vegetables in your fridge that are past their best can still be used up in a soup.
 Each one will taste different and if your soup needs a little extra something, Hugh Fearnley-Whittingstall suggests adding a few teaspoons of curry powder.
 Store the soup in the fridge for 2 - 3 days or freeze it.
 It tastes fantastic, is packed with goodness and saves you money!

 - 2 tbsp olive oil organic, fairtrade